ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 !!! caution

     Keep activity logging as light as possible.
-Do not make database request or heavy computation at logging time.
+    Do not make database requests or heavy computation at logging time.
     Keep them for activity log list display time.

 #### Entry